Zero-max-ai/ml-journey/notes/seaborn.md

 pair grid is a pair plot type technique that goes beyond the pairplot and provide the more customization to the analyst.

 - facet grid
+facet grid is a technique that know for the low level customization, and use multiple subset of the same dataset to find the relationship between these variables.

 - regression plots
+regression plot is a technique where we plot the datapoints on to the graph and check if the datapoints and find relationship between two continuous variablesis on the best fit line or not.